vsilva472/jquery-ensure-max-length/README.md

  ```

  ### Specifying where to append the counter element
- The use of 'placement' is optional and if you want to use it, you must pass a valid jquery selector to explicit tell to plugin where to append the counter element.
+ The use of 'placement' is optional and if you want to use it, you must pass a valid jQuery selector to explicit tell to plugin where to append the counter element.
 [See sample5](https://vsilva472.github.io/jquery-ensure-max-length/#placement)

  ```
     <script type="text/javascript">